imDarshanGK/Code-Chef/README.md

 Chef wants to become fit for which he decided to walk to the office and return home by walking.
 * It is known that Chef's office is X km away from his home.
 * If his office is open on 5 days in a week, find the number of kilometres Chef travels through office trips in a week.
+# Logical operators & conditional statements
+We reviewed basic conditional operators in the previous module.
+In this module - we will cover logical operators in conditional statements.

+. "and" and "or" statements help check multiple conditions .
+Multiple "and" and "or" statements can be clubbed into a single if / else condition

+# Task

+You are given 3 integers N,A and B.
+You need to compute and output the following for each test case

+.
+If N is divisible by both A and B - then output 'N is divisible by A and B' .
+Else if N is divisible by A and not B - then output 'N is divisible by only A' .
+Else if N is divisible by B and not A - then output 'N is divisible by only B' .
+Else if N is divisible by neither A nor B - then output 'N is divisible by neither A nor B'

+Solve this problem in the IDE.

+Sample 1:

+      Input
+      4
+      10 5 2
+      10 3 2
+      12 3 5
+      10 4 3

+Output

+    N is divisible by A and B
+    N is divisible by only B
+    N is divisible by only A
+    N is divisible by neither A nor B